Omicron plan's digital reliance sparks concerns for elderly

 He thought case numbers of about 50,000 a day could start in late February and peak in March.

-Concerns have also been raised for a number of years about the elderly being shut out of financial systems as banks close branches in rural towns, scrap cheques and shift services online.
+Concerns have also been raised for several years about the elderly being shut out of financial systems as banks close branches in rural towns, scrap cheques and shift services online.

 • Older people in need of assistance or advice can call Age Concern on 0800 652 105.